Searching for

 WHYM

 This small-scale brewery was originally located in Santa Cristina d’Aro but later moved to Vilablareix.
 The name comes from the English words for the ingredients for beer: Water Hops Yeast Malt.
-Some of their beers are available year-round while some are brewed seasonally.
-Given the size of the brewery, their beers are not the easiest to find – but if there’s one place you might come across them it’s here on the Costa Brava, so keep an eye out!
-You can also order their beers from their website and their prices are very reasonable.
+Some of their beers are available year-round, while some are brewed seasonally.
+Given the size of the brewery, their beers are not the easiest to find – but if there’s one place you might come across them, it’s here on the Costa Brava, so keep an eye out!
+You can also order their beers from their website, and their prices are very reasonable.

 Limbik Co.